Szymon-Czuszek/SAS-Data-Science/README.md

 ## Using Macros in SAS

-[MacroVariables1.sas](SAS/MacroVariables1.sas): Using SAS Macro Variables
+[MacroVariables1.sas](SAS/MacroVariables1.sas): Using SAS Macro Variables and displaying all of them in the results tab

 [MacroVariables2.sas](SAS/MacroVariables2.sas): Using SAS Macro Variables